What is case management?

 Special Health Care Needs

-If you have special healthcare needs — such as chronic conditions, serious ongoing illness, or a disability — your case worker can:
+If you have special healthcare needs — such as chronic conditions, serious ongoing illness, or a disability — your case manager can:

 - • Help you get specialized care and services, including scheduling appointments